marius-tw/pact-example/README.md

 ## Local

 - `cd provider && ./gradlew bootRun` will start the provider application on port `8080`
-- `cd consumer && ./gradlew bootRun` will start the consumer application on port `8081`
+- `cd shopping-cart-service && ./gradlew bootRun` will start the consumer application on port `8081`

 Triggering provider-endpoint: